Table of Contents

 For instance, here’s some user-generated content from Starbucks.
 They shared a photo of one of their customers enjoying a cup of their coffee.

-If your customers are posting photos with your product, share them on your social media channels and tag them in the post.
+If your customers are posting photos of your product, share them on your social media channels and tag them in the post.
 Your customers will feel so special when they get featured on your profile.

 Additionally, user-generated content is an effective form of social proof.
 59% of users use social media as buying inspiration.
 So, when users see photos of real people enjoying your products on social media, they’ll be more likely to buy from you too.